 The excellent Isuzu Canaline engines are let down by a particularly poor factory domestic charging setup.
-I have a 200 amp alternator upgrade running a freewheeling clutch pulley & custom 6PK poly-v crank pulley conversion.
-This series of Bosch alternator is used in the £2k+ Mastervolt 14/200 package.
+I have a 200 amp alternator upgrade running a freewheeling clutch pulley & my custom 6PK poly-v crank pulley conversion.
+This series of Bosch alternator is used in the £2500+ Mastervolt 14/200 package.
 Available for most of the 4 cylinder engines.
 Custom stainless steel adjusting arm and mounting bracket.
 Options on alternator pulley sizes giving upto 4.2:1 pulley ratio.
 This upgrade transforms charging performance.
 Perfect for lithium charging and an external alternator regulator is required to limit alternator load on the engine at tickover.

 For charging lithium the factory 175A Mahle/Iskra fitted to Beta 43/50 engines is good – it just requires an external regulator fitting.
 It’s possible to upgrade this to a 200A Bosch for the performance and quality of the latest Mastervolt 14/200 system.
 And for 48V I supply/fit a 48V 100A Mahle + Wakespeed as direct replacement for the factory 175A Mahle.
 For the earlier (pre 2011) Beta 43/50 it’s possible to upgrade the 95 Amp Iskra to the current 175 amp Iskra, 200A Bosch, or 24V 150A Bosch.
 The poor performing 12 & 24 volt Delco Remy alternators can be swapped out for these too.